Skip to main content

 Medicare

 Medicare provides health insurance to people over age 65 and people with disabilities without regard to income.
 Medicare beneficiaries can receive services through Original Medicare or through a Medicare Advantage plan.
-See the questions below to determine if you qualify for Medicare and if it is the best option for you.

 Who qualifies for Medicare?